 Aerospace Engineering courses

-I currently impart the following courses at UC3M as part of the BSc and MSc Aerospace Engineering programs.
+I currently impart the following courses at UC3M as part of the BSc and MSc programs in Aerospace Engineering, and the new Master in Space Engineering.
+In the past I also taught other courses, which you can find in my cv.
 All courses are fully taught in English:

 Besides the courses described above, in the past I have also tought the following:

 - Learning scientific computing with Julia: short introductory seminar to Julia, Madrid week of Science 2020.